-Application period

-AASB 9 'Financial Instruments' and revised AASB 7 'Financial Instruments: Disclosures'

-AASB 9 replaces AASB 139 'Financial Instruments: Recognition and Measurement' and changes the way financial instruments are treated for financial reporting.

-Key changes include:

-- · a simplified model for classifying and measuring financial assets - · a new method for calculating impairment - a new type of hedge accounting that more closely aligns with risk management.
+Application period Overview AASB 9 'Financial Instruments' an d revised AASB 7 'Financial Instruments: Disclosures' For the year ended 30 June 2019 AASB 9 replaces AASB 139 'Financial Instruments: Recognition and Measurement' and changes the way financial instruments are treated for financial reporting.
+Key changes include: a simplified model for classifying and measuring financial assets a new method for calculating impairment a new type of hedge accounting that more closely aligns with risk management.
 The revised AASB 7 includes new disclosures as a result of AASB 9.
 Council's disclosure of the impact of adopting AASB 9 is disclosed in Note 14 (c).